VioletsOleander/vault-vanilla/logs/Personal Record.md

         Zero in $J$ implies conditional independence
     CH7.2-Gaussian Bayesian Networks:
-        All CPDs being linear Gaussian model implies the joint density is Gaussian
+        All CPDs being linear Gaussian model implies the joint density is Gaussian CH7.3-Gaussian Markov Random Fields:
+        Any Gaussian's information representetaion can be related to a pairwise Markov network with quadratic node and edge potentials
+        The converse is not necessarily true, the positive definiteness of $J$ should be guaranteed.
+        There exists two sufficient condition to make the converse true: diagonally dominate, pairwise normalizable CH7.4-Summary:
+        A multivariate Gaussian can be represented both by Gaussian Bayesian network and Gaussian Markov network Gaussians are representationally compact and computationally tractable.
+Even in complicated problem, we can assume the prior to be Gaussian or approximate the inference to make the intermediate be Gaussian to ensure the computational tractability
 - [[A Tour of C++]] : CH7-CH8